KevinMarquette/kevinmarquette.github.io/index.md

 # About Kevin Marquette

-I am a Sr. DevOps Engineer for loanDepot in Irvine, CA, Microsoft MVP, 2018 PowerShell Hero, and SoCal PowerShell User Group Organizer.
+I am the Principal DevOps Engineer for loanDepot in Irvine, CA, Microsoft MVP, 2018 PowerShell Hero, and SoCal PowerShell User Group Organizer.
 I have been passionate about PowerShell for a very long time.
-I enjoy learning about PowerShell and sharing the things that I discover.
+I enjoy learning about PowerShell and sharing everything that I discover.

 # Projects